Soccer: Kubo continues to shine as Japan thrash plucky Thailand

 Yuya Kubo struck again and had a pair of assists as Japan defeated Thailand 4-0 in a World Cup qualifier on Tuesday.

-Before a crowd of more than 59,000 at Saitama Stadium, Kubo set up first-half goals for Shinji Kagawa and Shinji Okazaki, who scored his 50th international goal.
+Before a crowd of more than 59,000 at Saitama Stadium, Kubo further cemented his place on Japan, setting up first-half goals for Shinji Kagawa and Shinji Okazaki, who scored his 50th international goal.

-On the other side of halftime, the Belgian-based midfielder made it 3-0 for Vahid Halilhodzic's side before Maya Yoshida closed the scoring in the dying minutes.
+On the other side of halftime, the Belgian-based midfielder made it 3-0 for Vahid Halilhodzic's side before Maya Yoshida closed the scoring in the dying minutes against Thailand, who were mathematically eliminated from the Asian qualifiers.

 The win improved Japan to 16 points with three games left in Group B of the final qualifying round.
-Saudi Arabia, on 13 points, host Iraq later Tuesday.
+Saudi Arabia, on 13 points, host Iraq later Tuesday, and Australia went up to 13 points after beating the United Arab Emirates 2-0 at home.

 "It's certainly nice to have scored two goals, but the thing I'm most happy about is that we won both games," said Kubo, who also netted in Thursday's 2-0 victory away to the UAE.
 "I just tried to take the game right at them and managed to send in a few good crosses."